-South African FA condemns violence in play-off tie
+South African FA vows to deal 'harshly' with violence

 The South African Football Association (SAFA) has condemned "hooliganism and thuggery" following a play-off match where gun shots were fired in Pietermaritzburg.

-Orbit College secured promotion to the second tier of South African football with a 1-0 win against Umsinga United in their ABC Motsepe Playoffs semi-final on Friday.
+Orbit College secured promotion to the second tier of South African football with a 1-0 win against Umsinga United in their ABC Motsepe play-offs semi-final on Friday.

-Trouble flared after the match with security forces firing shots into the air following gun fire and objects thrown during a pitch invasion.
+Trouble flared after the match with security forces firing shots into the air following gunfire and objects thrown during a pitch invasion.

-"Parents have given us their kids, so they're worried.
-Imagine if tomorrow they say 'your child is dead, he's been shot at the national playoffs'," Orbit coach Pogiso Makhoye told South Africa media outlet SABC Sport.
+SAFA President Danny Jordaan told SABC Sport news the punishment must fit the crime.

+"What has happened is totally out of of order, it is to be rejected and condemned," he said.
+"The perpetrators and guilty parties must be dealt with harshly, but we must wait for the report."

 - Tunisia bids to cut football violence by paying 'ideal' fans